 Individualised Bac and University counselling, beginning in Seconde (grade 10), successfully prepares students for higher education worldwide.
 The IFS guidance team expertly advises students and parents with respect to academic and extracurricular choices, and the eventual university application process.

 At IFS language immersion is more than learning another language.
 Multilingualism continues into the Lycée building on the foundations and acquisitions achieved in Élémentaire, (grade 1 to 5) and College, (grade 6 to 9).
 IFS uses languages as a lens to help students understand other cultures, think with a global perspective, and navigate the broader world around them.

 In addition to the requirements of the Common Core of subjects, IFS offers bilingual students opportunities and streams to thrive and be successful in a multilingual learning environment.

-In Lycee (grade 10 to 12) students can opt for three streams with varying degrees of additional English immersion.
-The Main Stream, (Classique) as part of their Common Core of subjects have 3 hours of English instruction a week.
+In Lycée (grade 10 to 12) students can opt for three streams with varying degrees of additional English immersion.
+The Classic Stream, as part of their Common Core of subjects have 3 hours of English instruction a week.

 The European Section has an additional hour-and-a-half, (4 hours 30min total a week) of English instruction in their Second Language classes and one additional subject, physics or history and geography.